itsDigvijaysing/What-I-Learned/IITH/Multimedia Content Analysis.md

 Input and Data Generation
 ![Lecture 3 MCA](Multimedia%20Content%20Analysis%20L3.png)
-- Intial intro to all the things we afe
+- Initial intro to all the things we are going to do.